adomani/Atelier_Lean_2023/src/generalizations/TTintro.md

   \sqrt{2} ^ 2 = \emptyset
 $$
 hold is "meaningful".
+Usually, `no one cares` about the answers.

 In Type Theory, none of the above `Type-checks`.

 ---

+##  Type-checking feedback

 $$
   \mathbb{N} \in \pi